April 25 – Friends of Second Marsh

 Venue: Trent U. at Durham College Oshawa Campus, 55 Thornton Rd.
 S.

-Time: 7 pm – ( Doors open at 6:30 pm).
-Producer Joanne Jackson, a resident of Durham Region will be in attendance for the Q and A after the film
+Time: 7 :00 – 9:00 PM – ( Doors open at 6:30) Film Producer Joanne Jackson, (a resident of Durham Region) will be in attendance for the Q and A after the screening, along with Michael Mesure, film participant and Executive Director of FLAP Canada

 April 26 – Columbia Mountains Institute of Applied Ecology